-That's is exactly what you can do if you download a brand new App that launched this week.
-Beware Mme (Madame) la Guillotine was designed by Sarah Towle, an American expat living in Paris whom my blogging bud Karin of An Alien Parisienne did a remarkable interview and tour post that is far better than what I could repeat here.
+That's exactly what you can do if you download an App that launched this week.
+Beware Mme (Madame) la Guillotine app was designed by Sarah Towle, an American expat living in Paris whom my blogging bud Karin of An Alien Parisienne did a remarkable interview and tour post that is far better than what I could repeat here.
 It is now a book too!

-There is so much history packed into this little Paris iPhone app, it is perfect for a solo tourist, a couple or even the whole family (recommended for children 12 and up).
-From Sarah's website: “track Charlotte as she traverses Paris in pursuit of her victim, passing through the following points of interest: Palais Royal, Louvre Courtyards, Seine River, Pont des Arts, Café Procope, Place St. Michel, Palais de Justice and the Conciergerie.”
+There is so much history packed into this little Paris iPhone app, it is perfect for a solo tourist, a couple, or even the whole family (recommended for children 12 and up).
+From Sarah's website: “track Charlotte as she traverses Paris in pursuit of her victim, passing through the following points of interest: Palais Royal, Louvre Courtyards, Seine River, Pont des Arts, Café Procope, Place St. Michel, Palais de Justice, and the Conciergerie.”
 Wow, those are some amazing places!

 I have purchased the app and I am going to do this tour myself on my next trip to Paris (I seriously cannot wait!).
-The iPhone application just launched this past Tuesday and needs some help with initial reviews, etc. So if you live in Paris (as many of my readers do) then I encourage you to buy this application (currently being offered at 20% off) and try it out.
+The iPhone application just launched this past Tuesday and needs some help with initial reviews, etc. So if you live in Paris (as many of my readers do) then I encourage you to buy this application and try it out.

 If you don't live in Paris but are considering visiting, buy it for your upcoming trip!
 You are also supporting a small businesswoman who fostered an idea and saw it through to completion with a lot of hard work and research and grassroots efforts.